innomerphey/cordova-plugin-wakeuptimer-ef/README.md

 /*
-The Android system, allows the startup of an Backgroud Service, the `configure` method, allows you to configure a ringtone that will play if your app is closed and can't be automatically opened, showing a notification with a stop button, if the user clicks on the notification, the app will be opened and trigger the normal `wakeup` event
+The Android system, allows the startup of an Backgroud Service, the `configure` method, allows you to configure a streaming/ringtone that will play once the alarm is triggered, showing a notification with a stop button, if the user clicks on the notification, the app will be opened and will trigger the normal `wakeup` event

-  * the ringtone and notification will be active for up to 2 minutes, after that, it will be ended automatically
+  * the streaming/ringtone and notification will be active for up to 5 minutes, after that, it will be stopped automatically
+  * once the service is closed, it will trigger an 'stopped' event (can be catch by the 'bind' method)
+  * if both streaming and ringtone are configured, the streaming has a higher priority, the ringtone will play only if the streaming can't be played or the streaming stops unitentionally (can be a connection problem or the streaming ended)
-  * the ringtone can be obtained by the plugin
+  * the ringtone url can be obtained by the plugin cordova-plugin-native-ringtones

 Optional dependencie:
   cordova plugin add https://github.com/EltonFaust/cordova-plugin-native-ringtones
     * this plugin return all device ringtones
 */

-// stop the current alarm
-window.wakeuptimer.stop(function () {}, function (error) {});
+// stop the current alarm, once it's stopped, it will trigger an 'stopped' event window.wakeuptimer.stop(function () {}, function (error) {});

-// configure startup notification window.wakeuptimer.configure(
+// configure the startup notification window.wakeuptimer.configure(
     function () {
         console.log('wakeup startup service configured!');